Foster carers provide a safe, stable, nurturing home where a child or young person can live while their own family is unable to look after them.

 Children go into foster care for many reasons.
 It may be because of a family illness, family breakdown and problems at home, or a situation where their welfare is at risk.
 Many will have experienced neglect and physical, emotional, or sexual abuse.

 Although every child’s story will be different, they will all have faced loss and separation from their birth family at some point.

 Fostering can be short term or long term, ranging from a few days, weeks, months or even years.
 Children may need foster care from the moment they are born, and some children stay in care up to the age of 18 and beyond.
 Some children may return to their birth families, others may be supported through continued fostering until they are ready to live independently, and some may move onto adoption.
 When a child goes to live with a foster carer it is referred to as a placement.

 Short term foster care

-When a child first comes into care, they will usually be placed in short-term foster care.
-The fostering team will then try to find a permanent home for them in the future – through long term foster care, adoption or by returning home to their parent(s).
-Depending on the child’s circumstances, a short-term placement can last from a few days to several years, and as a short-term foster carer you can still provide a child with a stable and loving home.
+When a child first comes into care and their long-term future is uncertain, they will be fostered in a short-term placement.
+This placement could last from a few days to several years whilst decisions are being made and agreed upon.
+As a short-term foster carer, you can still provide a child with a stable and loving home.